On Stage: Front & Center

 Artistic Director Robert Lyall leads the opera in a 75th anniversary season filled with drama, grandeur and thrilling voices, performed in the Mahalia Jackson Theater for the Performing Arts.

 Lera Auerbach’s “The Blind” (April 4-7).
 A unique 12-voice acapella opera is based on a haunting play of Flemish Symbolist writer Maurice Maeterlinck.
-An “immersive theater” production.
+An “immersive theater” production in which a group of 12 blind patients have been led into the forest by their priest, who guided them there to enjoy the last rays of sun before the winter.
+This fascinating opera holds more questions than answers.
 At Marigny Opera House.

 Verdi’s “Rigoletto” (April 26, 28).
 The Duke of Mantua is the personification of the axiom that “absolute power corrupts absolutely.”
-The fast-paced drama leads us to a grimly tragic conclusion.
+The fast-paced drama leads us to a grimly tragic conclusion as it commands attention with the power of its drama and the richness of its music.
 At Mahalia Jackson Theater.

 New Orleans Ballet Association